railsuser2014/openobject-doc-book-en/source/book/3/3_7/invoicing.rst

 To encode a new supplier invoice, use the menu :menuselection:`Financial Management --> Invoices --> Supplier Invoice`.

-Everything is similar to the customer invoice, starting with the  *Journal*  and then the  *Partner* , which will automatically complete the following fields
+Everything is similar to the customer invoice, starting with the :guilabel:`Journal` and then the :guilabel:`Partner`, which will automatically complete the following fields

-*  *Invoice address* ,
+* :guilabel:`Invoice address`,

-* partner *Account* :
+* partner :guilabel:`Account`

-Unlike the customer invoice you don't have to enter payment conditions – simply a  *Due Date* .
+Unlike the customer invoice you don't have to enter payment conditions – simply a :guilabel:`Due Date`.
 And if you don't give a due date, Open ERP assumes that this invoice will be paid in cash.
 If you want to code in more complete payment conditions than just due date you can use the  *Payment Term*  field which you can find on the second tab,  *Other Info* .

-After that you enter the invoice  *Total*  with taxes included.
+After that you enter the invoice :guilabel:`Total` with taxes included.
 Open ERP uses this amount to check whether all invoice lines have been entered correctly before it will let you validate the invoice.

 Indicate the  *Currency*  if the invoice isn't going to use the default currency, then you can enter the  *Invoice lines* .

 Just like the customer invoice you have the choice of entering all the information manually or using a product to complete many of the fields automatically.
 Entering a product, all of the following values are completed automatically:

-* the product  *Account*  is completed from the properties of the product form or the Category of the product if nothing is defined on the product itself,
+* the product :guilabel:`Account` is completed from the properties of the product form or the Category of the product if nothing is defined on the product itself,

-* the  *Taxes*  come from the product form and/or the partner form, based on the same principles as the customer invoice,
+* the :guilabel:`Taxes` come from the product form and/or the partner form, based on the same principles as the customer invoice,

-* the  *Quantity*  is set at 1 by default but can be changed manually,
+* the :guilabel:`Quantity` is set at 1 by default but can be changed manually,

-* the  *Unit Price*  is calculated automatically from the total price after deducting all the different applicable taxes,
+* the :guilabel:`Unit Price` is calculated automatically from the total price after deducting all the different applicable taxes,

-Click  *Calculate*  to verify that the different amounts correspond to those indicated on the paper invoice from the supplier.
+Click :guilabel:`Calculate` to verify that the different amounts correspond to those indicated on the paper invoice from the supplier.
 When you approve the invoice, Open ERP verifies that the total amount indicated in the header correspond to the sum of the amounts without tax on the invoice lines and the different applicable taxes.

 .. tip:: The Calculate button